descholar-ceo/boiler/README.md

 ## How to use it?

-##### Note: Before using it, please make sure that you read and your system adhere to all pre-requisites
+##### Note: Before using it, please make sure that you read all pre-requisites and your system adhere to them

 ### Pre-requisites
 #### For ruby projects